Homer M. Garza

 Crossing the Han River

-Homer M. Garza speaks about his unit crossing of the Han River in their push to force the enemy back north.
-He also speaks about losing men from his unit.
+Homer M. Garza discusses his unit's crossing of the Han River as they pushed to force the enemy back north.
+He reflects on the loss of men from his unit.

 Share YouTube: